 This is my first Christmas in over 20 years without my husband.
 But while I get pangs of sadness, like when I realized he wasn’t going to be able to take the Christmas decorations out of the attic for us Thanksgiving weekend, it’s not all bad.
 I’m making an effort to get out and enjoy the Christmas season.

-Last Wednesday night, while my new partner was rehearsing for Scrooge in a musical version of A Christmas Carol, I took his daughter and my youngest daughter (who are within 6 months of each other), out for dinner and to look at the decorations in our local communities.
+Last Wednesday night, I took my youngest daughter and a friend of hers out for dinner and to look at the decorations in our local communities.

 The historical courthouse in a nearby town was decorated with colorful lights.

 My daughter and his daughter having fun together.

 This outdoor ampitheater in another local town is beautiful.
 Over the summer, my love and I listened to a free symphony orchestra play for us while we had dined alfresco.
 What a magical night that was!

 The tree lighting ceremony for this tree is coming up soon.
 I can’t wait!